Welcome! How can we help you today?

 The photo appears to be smudgy or blurred

-Once your lens is all clean, you can use the “Check camera position” feature in the feeder settings to check if the picture is clear so it’s ready for your next postcard.
+Once your lens is all clean, you can use the “Start livestream” feature in the feeder settings to check if the picture is clear so it’s ready for your next postcard.

 Very dark photos